PsiGuy500/Manim-animations/README.md

 # Manim-animations
-This repository will contain animations regrading primarily physics-related topics.
+This repository will contain rudimentary animations covering a broad field of math and physics.